OpenTermsArchive/docs/content/collections/governance.en.md

 ## Host

-This role ensures that a server and internet access is available to run the engine on and fetch the terms.
+This role ensures that a server and internet access is available to run the engine on and fetch the terms, either by using its own infrastructure or renting a space on a cloud.

 ## Administrator